Updated: Oct 16, 2021

 Judging from the actual situation, it is still the first priority to stop violence and control the order, this premise is the foundation.
 To stop the riots, we cannot be satisfied with the ebb and cessation of the riots.
 We cannot be satisfied with how many rioters have been arrested.
 We must not be satisfied with the recovery of ‘social order.’
 Instead, we must cut the roots off, eliminate the evils, get rid of the black hands, and destroy the blacks.
-Violent underground organizations, punishing traitors and treasoners, destroying propaganda machines and internet podiums that create rumors and inciting riots, cutting their treasonous channels and other channels off.
+Violent underground organizations, punishing traitors, destroying propaganda machines and internet podiums that create rumours and inciting riots, cutting their treasonous channels and other channels off.

 Without such deep-level riot control, it is impossible to implement the "one country, two systems", maintain Hong Kong's long-term prosperity and stability, develop the economy, improve people's livelihood, and promote the construction of the Guangdong-Hong Kong-Macao Greater Bay Area.
 "It is better to perform our duties and fulfil our responsibilities and work together to get things done in Hong Kong."